furiosa-ai/wheel_repairer/README.md

 ## Support

-If you encounter any problems or have any questions, please open an issue on the [GitHub repository](https://github.com/yourusername/wheel_repairer).
+If you encounter any problems or have any questions, please open an issue.